The following courses are highly recommended for all SAFE positions:

 Recruitment Positions

 SAFE’s recruitment positions are an opportunity to interact with the Southeast Asian youth off-campus in order to promote a college-going culture.
-To ensure that we have healthy rates of incoming SEA students in the local Sacramento area at any higher education institution, we host weekly outreach visits to middle and high schools who have a high concentration of SEA-identified students and schools that (still) need our services.
+To support students in the Sacramento region on their pathways to higher education, SAFE conducts outreach visits to middle and high schools with significant numbers of SEA‑identified students, as well as schools that would benefit from our services.

 High School Outreach Coordinator